semgrep/semgrep-docs/docs/writing-rules/private-rules.md

 ## Automatically publishing rules

 This section provides examples of how to automatically publish your private rules so they are accessible within your private organization.
 "Publishing" your private rules in this manner does not make them public.
-In these examples, the private rules are stored in `private_rule_dir`, which is a subdirectory of the repository root.
+In the following examples, the private rules are stored in `private_rule_dir`, which is a subdirectory of the repository root.
 If your rules are in the root of your repository, you can replace the command with `semgrep publish --visibility=org_private .` to refer to the repository root.
-You cannot omit the directory specification.
+You must provide the directory specification.

 The following sample of the GitHub Actions workflow publishes rules from a private Git repository after a merge to the `main`, `master`, or `develop` branches.